 You are here

 National Labor Relations Board v.
-Noel Canning is a case with important implications for the scope of the President’s fundamental power to make temporary appointments to Executive and Judicial Branch offices pursuant to the Recess Appointments Clause.
-On January 4, 2012, President Obama appointed three members to fill vacant seats on the National Labor Relations Board, an independent federal body responsible for adjudicating charges that employers or unions engaged in unfair labor practices.
+Noel Canning was a case with important implications for the scope of the President’s constitutional power to make temporary appointments to Executive and Judicial Branch offices pursuant to the Recess Appointments Clause.
+On January 4, 2012, President Obama recess appointed three individuals to fill vacant seats on the National Labor Relations Board, an independent federal body responsible for adjudicating charges that employers or unions engaged in unfair labor practices.
 On February 8, 2012, three members of the Board, including two of President Obama’s recess appointees, affirmed an administrative law judge’s earlier conclusions that Noel Canning Corporation, a canning and bottling facility, had committed an unfair labor practice.

-Contrary to the D.C.
+Our brief also demonstrated that, contrary to the D.C.
 Circuit’s interpretation, the Recess Appointments Clause allows the President to make recess appointments during both inter-session and intra-session recesses of the Senate, and to make them to any vacancies that exist during the recess.
-Any other interpretation would undermine the core purpose of the Clause.
-Moreover, where, as here, the Senate announces that for more than a month it will be holding only pro forma sessions, at which “no business [will be] conducted,” and the Senate has indicated that it is not available to provide advice and consent on presidential nominations, the Senate is functionally unavailable to provide its advice and consent, and the President may exercise his recess appointment authority.
-CAC’s brief urges the Court to uphold the President’s exercise of that authority, and reverse the D.C.
+Any other interpretation would have undermined the core purpose of the Clause.
+Moreover, where, as here, the Senate announced that for more than a month it would be holding only pro forma sessions, at which “no business [would be] conducted,” and the Senate indicated that it was not available to provide advice and consent on presidential nominations, the Senate was functionally unavailable to provide its advice and consent, and the President may exercise his recess appointment authority.
+CAC’s brief urged the Court to uphold the President’s exercise of that authority, and reverse the D.C.
 Circuit’s decision.